-Salmon alla puttanesca with chard
+Salmon alla puttanesca with sautéed chard

 30 – 40 Minutes

-- 1 to 2 shallots
+- 1 or 2 shallots

-- Peeled fresh garlic
+- 1 or 2 cloves peeled fresh garlic

-- ¼ cup Kalamata olives
+- 1 ounce pitted Kalamata olives

 - ½ teaspoon Aleppo chile flakes (optional)